roge111/roge111/README.md

 #

-My name is Yegor .
+My name is Egor .
 I am a student at ITMO University !
 I strive to develop in the field of IT and open up new horizons .
 Thank you for visiting my profile .
 I hope you enjoy it here !